cguttweb/nuxt-portfolio-blog/content/posts/the-spread-operator.md

 const anotherObj = {...myObj, job: 'Developer'}
 // { name: 'Sarah', age: 28, job: 'Developer' }

 const myObjCopy = {...myObj}
-myObjCopy.name = 'Jessica' // this will name of the new copied object not the original
+myObjCopy.name = 'Jessica'
+// this will name of the new copied object not mutate the original

 // { name: 'Jessica', age: 28 }